Hail to the Thief: Exploring Attacks and Defenses in Decentralised GRPO: Conclusion

-This paper introduces novel attacks (and corresponding defenses) for decentralised GRPO-style systems.
-We empirically show that attackers can teach \emph{arbitrary malicious behaviour} to honest models with minimal additional cost.
-Existing systems that employ this type of training without defenses are susceptible to such an attack.
+This paper introduces novel attacks and defenses for decentralised GRPO-style systems.
+We empirically show that an attacker can teach a malicious behaviour to honest models at a minimal additional cost.
+Existing systems that employ this type of training without defenses are susceptible to such attacks.
+We further present two defense mechanisms to mitigate these attacks.
+We hope that our initial results will be further developed with the goal of achieving robust decentralised RL.